 Here is an overview of the which season to do the Manaslu Circuit Trek.
 Credit to : http://manaslucircuittrek.com/when-to-trek-the-manaslu-circuit/

 In Nepal, specific trekking and conservation permits are required when you enter certain areas or districts.
 There are 12 main districts and 14 area permits altogether.
 On top of that, there are conservation permits required.

 This means two things.
 One, there are additional costs.
 Two, you will need to find a travel agency to arrange it for you or find out how to apply for it yourself which requires time.

-The permits have different cost depending on the season.
-For ease of explaining this, the peak season refer to September to November, while off-peak refers to December – August.
+The permits have a different cost depending on the season.
+For ease of explaining this, the peak season refers to September to November, while off-peak refers to December – August.

 The Manaslu Circuit Trek cuts through 2 districts, the Manaslu District and Annapurna district.